Experts comb cargo plane crash site in north Greece; 8 dead

+“These were illuminating mortar mines and training (mines). ...
+This flight had all necessary permissions in accordance with international regulations,” Stefanovic said.

+The plane was operated by Ukrainian cargo carrier Meridian.
+The Ukrainian consul in Thessaloniki, who arrived at the crash site, told local officials that the crew were all Ukrainian.

-The Greek Army’s Special Joint Nuclear, Biological and Chemical Defense Unit cleared two paths Sunday for Fire Service forensics experts to move in before leaving.
-The new team was on the site Sunday afternoon collecting body parts.
-They have retrieved one body and have found another, a Fire Service spokesman told reporters.
-A drone that flew over the site earlier Sunday identified four more bodies, but the forensics experts have not found them yet.
-Two more bodies remain undiscovered.
+The Greek army’s Special Joint Nuclear, Biological and Chemical Defense Unit cleared two paths Sunday for Fire Service forensics experts to move in before leaving.
+By sunset, that second team had retrieved all the bodies, the commander of the army's Landmine Field Clearing Battalion told reporters.

-Explosives disposal experts have also started working on the site, although it looks like they will have to resume their work at dawn Monday, local authorities said.
+Explosives disposal experts were also working at the site.
 It is only when their work is done that Civil Aviation Authority experts will try to retrieve the plane's black boxes.

-Residents who were told to stay inside and keep their windows closed Saturday night were allowed to leave their homes early Sunday, but have been told that their fields may not be safe to work in because of the likely presence of explosives.
+Residents were allowed to leave their homes Sunday after being told to stay inside and keep their windows closed Saturday night.
+But officials told locals their fields may not be safe to work in because of the likely presence of explosives.

-A plume of white smoke was still rising from the front of the plane on Sunday morning but it was gone by afternoon.
-Drone footage showed that small fragments are all that is left of the plane.

-The plane crashed shortly before 11 p.m. about 40 kilometers (25 miles) west of Kavala International Airport.
-Minutes before, the pilot had told air traffic controllers he had a problem with one engine and he had to make an emergency landing.
-He was directed to Kavala Airport but never made it there.

 Nellas reported from Athens, Greece, and Gec from Belgrade, Serbia.